About the oLife Fellowship Programme

 As a fellow in the Dutch oLife Fellowship Programme you are given the opportunity to work on your own interdisciplinary research project with advisors and research institutes of your own choice.

-Call for Proposals has closed
+Second Call for Proposals now open!

 About the research